 Face coverings are an additional tool that individuals should use to help slow the spread of COVID-19 but does not replace other social distancing requirements.
 Those instructed not to wear a cloth face covering or mask by a medical provider should provide written documentation.

-A material that covers the nose and mouth.
-A cloth face covering may be factory-made or sewn by hand or can be made from household items such as scarfs, T-shirts or sweatshirts.
-The face covering must be fully cover the mouth and nose, and the covering must fit snugly against the sides of the face with no gaps.
+It is a material that covers the nose and mouth.
+A cloth face covering may be factory-made or sewn by hand, made from household items such as scarves, T-shirts, or sweatshirts.
+The face covering must fully cover the mouth and nose, and the covering must fit snugly against the sides of the face with no gaps.

 Acceptable, reusable face covering options include: